tttor/ctrl-foundation/method/README.md

 * base policy for learning
   * `on-policy`
     * by estimating quantities defined by the **current policy**, either on-policy data must be used, or updating must be sufficiently slow to avoid significant bias.
     * pros and cons
       * (+) unbiasedness and stability
-      * (-) sample inefficient
+      * (-) sample inefficient; poor sample complexity
   * `off-policy`
     * pros and cons
       * (+) able to exploit data from other sources, such as experts, making them inherently more sample efficient than on-policy methods
       * (-) does **not stably** interact with function approximation (need extensive hyperparameter tuning can be required to obtain stable behavior)
+      * (-) require complex approximate inference procedures in continuous action spaces.

 * other dimensions:
   episodic _vs_ continuing tasks, average _vs_ cumulative discounted rewards, shallow _vs_ deep learning,